dongmingh/v1performance/README.md

 + **ccType**: chaincode type (**to be tested**)

+  - ccchecker: The first argument (key) in the query and invoke request is incremented by 1 for every transaction.
+The prefix of the key is based on each thread ID, ex, all keys issued from thread 4 will have prefix of **key3_**.
+And, the second argument (payload) in an invoke is made of a random string.
+The ccchecker go file is available on github, see [ccchecker](https://github.com/hyperledger/fabric/blob/master/examples/ccchecker/chaincodes/newkeyperinvoke/)

-  - auction: The first argument in the query and invoke request is incremented by 1 for every transaction.
-And, the invoke payload is made of a random string with various size between payLoadMin and payLoadMax defined in ccOptions.
+  - auction: The first argument (key) in the query and invoke request is incremented by 1 for every transaction.
+And, the invoke second argument (payload) is made of a random string with various size between payLoadMin and payLoadMax defined in ccOptions.
   - general: The arguments of transaction request are taken from the user input json file without any changes.

 + **ccOpt**: chaincode options (**to be tested**)
-  - keyStart: the starting transaction key index, this is used when the ccType is auction which requires a unique key for each invoke.
+  - keyStart: the starting transaction key index, this is used when the ccType is non general which requires a unique key for each invoke.
   - payLoadMin: minimum size in bytes of the payload.
 The payload is made of random string with various size between payLoadMin and payLoadMax.
   - payLoadMax: maximum size in bytes of the payload